MarcScott/8-CS-Computers/README.md

-8CS-FruitBots
+8-CS-Computers
 =============

-A course teaching JavaScript using the FruitBot framework and API
+A course teaching how Computer work, to include binary, logic gates and opcodes.